finos/tracdap/tracdap-runtime/python-ext/plugins/git/README.md

 Git configuration.
 This is an alternate way of specifying SSL details that works with the native Git implementation, but can also be used to set arbitrary Git configuration values with either implementation.
-Some Git config values may not be respected by Dulwich, so it is recommended to use the TRAC config settings with the pure-Python implementation and native Git config settings with the native Git implementation.
+Some Git config values may not be respected by Dulwich, so it is recommended to use the runtime's config settings with the pure-Python implementation and native Git config settings with the native Git implementation.